Viasha/Election_Analysis/README.md

   3. The county with the highest turnout

 ## Challenge Summary
+  provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.
+  The election commision can take advantage of this code so that it can be used to look deeper into poll results.
+This information can help lead to better legislations that will benefit each community or county by adjusting this code.
+  If statements can be included to  breakdown the results to zip code if the information was provided and more.
+This Decision Statement can be used to gather more statical analysis.
+This analysis can be used for future elections to come.
+  We could also add an if statment to determine the breakdown of gender if the information was provided.
+Knowing the gender could give you an idea of what gender preffered each candidate.
 ### Election Results
   - Total Votes: 369,711
   - County Results: